markovmodel/molPX/README.md

 WARNINGS:
-- Most of the methods in bmutils have not been properly tested (yet)
+- The important methods of bmutils have been tested, but higher level API have only been tested superfically.
 - This is currently under heavy development and the API might change rapidly

 INSTALL: